bugs181/MediaChannel/README.md

  * Calendarizer

 # Players (Consumers):

+**Television:**
  * MediaChannel - *Provides easy access to all desktop players using a plugin architecture.*
  * Modified Popcorntime-desktop
  * Genie - *Web UI that shows proof of concept and in-action demo of using the service for television.*

-# Supported services:
-* Sidereel
-* Primewire
-* Vidbull
-* YouTube
-* And hundreds more coming soon.
+**RSS:**
+ * Feeder.io - *Adapted from Feedly, this site allows you to have custom RSS feeds and community driven plugins.* (Coming Soon)

 # Planned
 * Roku